-Terrific.
-I really appreciate that, Mr. Varner, and you know what?
-You handed me a copy, when we met last week, of that pledge, and I really studied that.
+... and I really studied that.
 And as I'm listening to you, I was reflecting on that even more.
-And there are a couple of things, if I could share with you, things that really struck home with me, drove home with me.

-One is I want to take a look at my own attitudes, behavior, and thinking, because it's the micro kinds of things, sometimes, that we all need to make ourselves more aware of.
-I think there are so many great, well-meaning people in our society, definitely in our organization, and those that I love, and those that I don't know as well, but I'm trying to get to know, as the new CEO of Northern Light Health.
-But I've just found that the more I take a hard look at my own attitudes and behaviors and taking it down at the micro level.
-And I love Maya Angelou's famous quote: "It's not what you do that stays with people, not how you act that makes people.
-It's how you make them feel."
+There are a couple of things, if I could share with you, things that really struck home with me, drove home with me.
+One is I want to take a look at my own attitudes, behavior and thinking because it's the micro kinds of things sometimes that we all need to make ourselves more aware of.
+I think there are so many great well-meaning people in our society, definitely in our organization, and those that I love and those that I don't know as well, but I'm trying to get to know as a new CEO of Northern Light Health.
+But I've just found that the more I take a hard look at my own attitudes and behaviors and thinking it down at the micro level, I love Maya Angelou's famous quote, "It's not what you do that stays with people, not how you act that makes people, it's how you make them feel."